 Now you can select your connection types to get tips

-For HTTP connection to the Repository, I will discuss this in the next article.
+For the HTTP connection to the Repository, I will discuss this in the next article.

 Step 3: For SSH connection